lucasjmorgado/DA-Crime-in-Barra-Funda/README.md

 3. **Handling Missing Data**: Rows without latitude or longitude are excluded to ensure accuracy in mapping.

 ### Visualization
-We use **Folium**, a Python library for geospatial data visualization, to create interactive maps that highlight the crime distribution.
+We use **Folium**, a Python library for geospatial data visualization, to create interactive maps that highlight crime distribution.

 #### 1. **Robbery Map (Barra Funda)**
    - Marker clusters show exact robbery locations in Barra Funda.